KeeganMyers/emacs-setup/README.md

 CycleBufs
 ==============
-This pack is now built on top of BS - Buffer Selection.
+[This pack](http://github.com/EricGebhart/cyclebufs-pack) is now built on top of BS - Buffer Selection.
 There are several bs-configurations, and extra functionality which makes switching buffers more contextual.
+Reusing windows for different mode groups shell, dired, and bs-show if they are visible.

+Also cycling of buffers based on groups.

-Cycling through shell, eshell, cider and Inferior-python (ipython or cpython - REPL), as well as finding a window currently displaying one of them before cycling.
-Contextual cycling based on the current buffer, cycling through shells, *buffers, or file buffers accordingly.
-This is still a work in progress but is getting better all the time.
+As an example, the shell group contains shell, eshell, ansi-term, cider, and inferior python modes. one of them before cycling.
+There is also contextual cycling based on the mode group of the current buffer, cycling through shells, *buffers, or file buffers accordingly.

 Cyclebufs will open a shell buffer of your choice based on the value of cb-shell-command.
-The default is shell, but eshell is really nice.
+The default is eshell.
 See *vars.el* in the *personal-pack*.
-    (setq cb-shell-command 'eshell)

 Emacs 24 themes
 ================